prachetpoddar/FX_pipeline/README.md

 # FX_pipeline
-Quantitative project, please refer to README for more detail.
+Quantitative project, please refer to README in fx-macro-pipeline for more detail.